phenogit/phenogit.github.io/kit-korner-notes.markdown

     2H!

         !: 2H is invitational in hearts (transfer to the opponent's major shows an invite in the other major)

+    1C-(1S)-P-(4S);
+    ??

+        X : Primarily penalties
+        4N: Assumed to be some kind of 2 suited hands

     1C-(2H)-??